Massive 1960s Desk Lamp

 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

 Often said that this is a lamp made by Philips and designed by Louis Kalff, but it is not.
 It has many similarities, but that was the intention.
+The Massive lighting company is notorious for the copies of lamps that they produced.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.